jottinger/grappaexample/src/docs/article.md

 we'll call a "vessel."
 Or, since we're using Java, a `Vessel` - which we'll encapsulate in an `Enum` so we can easily add `Vessel`s.

-The `Enum` itself is pretty simple:
+The `Vessel` itself is pretty simple:

     package com.autumncode.bartender;